luckyan315/cute-putty/README.md

 cute-putty
 ==========

-a putty like, based on web
+web-based terminal , a putty like, inspired by tty.js, aims at impl more emacs like(shortcut) terminal on web